ATV/UTV Trails in Langlade County

 Langlade County Policy:

-When used safely and wisely an all terrain vehicle (ATV) can provide a source of fun and family recreation.
+When used safely and wisely, an all-terrain vehicle (ATV) can provide a source of fun and family recreation.
 When used unwisely by an untrained, inexperienced operator, an all-terrain vehicle can be very, very dangerous.
 With safety in mind, an all-terrain vehicle can be a useful tool for work and a great means of exploring the outdoors.

 • Chains and studded tires are prohibited.